signalfx/signalfx-nodejs/README.md

 There are two ways to create an ingest client object:

-+ The default constructor `SignalFx`.
++ The default constructor `Ingest`.
 This constructor uses Protobuf to send data to SignalFx.
 If it cannot send Protobuf, it falls back to sending JSON.
-+ The JSON constructor `SignalFxJson`.
++ The JSON constructor `IngestJson`.
 This constructor uses JSON format to send data to SignalFx.

 ```js
 var signalfx = require('signalfx');